-Files should be kept updated and stored securely.
-Files should only be accessed by those who need to and when file content is shared it is in line with Information Sharing Guidance.
+Records are kept updated and stored securely.
+Records should only be accessed by those who need to and when file content is shared, this is done in line with Information Sharing Guidance.

-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing or using the appropriate form (see appendices 5) or electronic data base (CPOMs).
-If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendices 4.
+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded using the appropriate form (see appendices 5) or electronic data base.
+If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendix 4.